 You’re just one block away from Washington Square Park, the indisputable heart of Greenwich Village.
 Enter under the impressive arch at the end of Fifth Avenue and explore at your leisure: look for the man who plays Rachmaninoff on a grand piano most mornings; trust-fund-stoner grad students reciting poetry; lovers and bird-watchers reclining in the grass; celebrities walking their dogs; the Dosa Man and his cart of addictive South Indian snacks; the oldest tree in Manhattan (“Hangman’s Elm,” in the northwest corner).

-For dining nearby, try Otto, Mario Batali’s casual outpost just off the park, for reliably tasty pizzas and pastas.
-Or check out Mary’s Fish Camp in the West Village (a posher subset of the larger neighborhood) for the freshest seafood around.
-Don’t bother with the menu here—your server will know best.
+For dining nearby, check out Mary’s Fish Camp in the West Village (a posher subset of the larger neighborhood) for the freshest seafood around.
+Don’t bother with the menu here — your server will know best.

 Skip the classic jazz clubs (steep covers, watery drinks) and head instead to the Fat Cat for the same toe-tapping entertainment, but with foosball, ping-pong, and good-looking singles.